Cinnamon Roll Waffles

 - If you don’t have non-stick cooking spray, coat your waffle maker with a bit of butter.
 It will help ensure that the cinnamon rolls don’t stick as they’re cooking.

 - Not a fan of cream cheese icing?
 That’s ok!
-You can just top your stack of waffles with maple syrup and any other desired toppings.
+You can just top your stack of waffles with maple syrup and any other desired toppings like a yummy brown sugar cinnamon butter.

 - Don’t overcook your waffles.
 You want them to still be gooey and soft in the middle with a slightly crunchy outside.